 Advanced Program in Fracture Mechanics

-Oil and gas pipelines around the world are ageing, and one of the effects of ageing is the occurrence and growth of defects such as corrosion and cracks.
-These defects can be assessed using ‘fracture mechanics’ methods: indeed, new (2020) federal regulations in the USA require pipeline operators to assess the significance of cracks in their pipelines using fracture mechanics.
-Few pipeline engineering staff are even familiar with fracture mechanics, and there is a need to give all pipeline integrity staff a through grounding and understanding of fracture mechanics.
+Oil and gas pipelines around the world are aging, leading to the occurrence and growth of defects such as corrosion and cracks.
+These defects can be assessed using fracture mechanics methods; indeed, new federal regulations in the USA (2020) require pipeline operators to evaluate the significance of cracks in their pipelines using this approach.
+However, few pipeline engineering staff are familiar with fracture mechanics, highlighting the need to provide all pipeline integrity personnel with a thorough grounding in this area.
 A fracture mechanics learning program has been developed to help staff gain this understanding.
-It is emphasised that this is not a simple training course – it is a learning program which starts with the basics and history of fracture mechanics, and takes the individual through the many aspects of the fracture and fatigue assessment of defects in pipelines.
+It is important to emphasize that this is not a simple training course; rather, it is a comprehensive learning program that begins with the basics and history of fracture mechanics, guiding individuals through the various aspects of fracture and fatigue assessment of defects in pipelines.

 Your course at a glance